Landgate/Unearthed/README.md

 Unearthed
 =========

-Resources for developers in the Unearthed Hackathon using Landgate's SLIP data platform.
+Resources for developers using Landgate's SLIP data platform in the Unearthed Hackathon.

 This new release of the SLIP platform is currently in beta and is the product of a partnership between Landgate and Google built on the Google Maps Engine cloud-based platform.

 ## Resources Map Service
-Landgate have prepared a map service containing more than 50 resource and environment-related datasets from a range of WA Government agencies.
+Landgate have prepared a map service containing more than 50 resource and environment related datasets from a range of WA Government agencies.

-The data are available to inspect and query in the [SLIP Resources map Viewer](https://mapsengine.google.com/09372590152434720789-11493353092997567468-4/mapview/?authuser=0).
+The data are available to inspect and query in the [SLIP Resources map viewer](https://mapsengine.google.com/09372590152434720789-11493353092997567468-4/mapview/?authuser=0).

 ### layers.json
 This JSON dump contains the list of layers in the map service, along with their layerIds, layerKeys, datasourceIds, URIs for their datasources, and some additional useful metadata.